MatthewYork/DateTools/README.md

 This project is user driven (by people like you).
 Pull requests close faster than issues (merged or rejected).

-Thanks to Kevin Lawler for his work on [NSDate+TimeAgo](https://github.com/kevinlawler/NSDate-TimeAgo), which has been officially merged into this librart.
+Thanks to Kevin Lawler for his work on [NSDate+TimeAgo](https://github.com/kevinlawler/NSDate-TimeAgo), which has been officially merged into this library.

 ####Date Components